-This not only excludes millions of users but can also put organizations at risk of failing to meet compliance standards such as the ADA and Section 508.
+Without the focus on accessibility, millions of users are excluded from digital spaces, and organizations are at risk of failing to meet compliance standards such as the ADA and Section 508.
 Therefore, accessible PDFs are important because they ensure inclusivity and help individuals and organizations comply with legal standards.

 In this guide, we’ll define PDF accessibility, what it should include, provide an accessible PDF example and the tools to create one, as well as simple fixes for common issues.